ye-spencer/ye-spencer/README.md

 ### Fantasy football app that can predict better than others (S)
 Based on a discrete sorting over plays, rather than time

+### Tidbit Reminder on Phone Widget
+ Will change position or display consistently to catch attention Helps remember any lessons, mantras

 Feel free to take any of these ideas, these are simply ideas that I think will be fun and/or benefit society in some way.